sekai-app/sekai-memobase/src/server/api/DEVELOPMENT.md

-# MemoBase Architecture Guide
+# Memobase Architecture Guide

 ## Project Overview

-MemoBase is a user memory system for LLM applications that maintains persistent user context and memory.
+Memobase is a user memory system for LLM applications that maintains persistent user context and memory.
 This guide will help you understand the system architecture and navigate the codebase.

 ## System Architecture